-Knowing the level of malnutrition is important for a person because those who are less than 70 percent of the expected body mass index (BMI) for their height and weight are severely malnourished (4).
+- Assessing the Degree of Malnutrition – Knowing the level of malnutrition is important for a person because those who are less than 70 percent of the expected body mass index (BMI) for their height and weight are severely malnourished.
 They will need care at a medical facility until they can achieve a healthier weight.

-An eating disorder can affect a person in many ways.
+- Medical Health Assessment – An eating disorder can affect a person in many ways.
 Lack of food or chronic vomiting can lead to electrolyte losses.
 These can impact a person’s muscles and heart rhythms, sometimes causing bradycardia or a slowed heart rate.
-Sometimes, a person may experience impaired sexual development, such as failure to start a period.4 A doctor will also consider any psychiatric and chronic medical health conditions, such as diabetes.
+Sometimes, a person may experience impaired sexual development, such as failure to start a period.
+A doctor will also consider any psychiatric and chronic medical health conditions, such as diabetes.

-These are just some of the examples of the intake process involved in helping a patient who is going to seek care for their eating disorder.
+These are just some of the examples of the intake process.
 While it can be understandably difficult to talk about a person’s history of eating patterns and mental health struggles, being as honest as possible is vital to helping an intake coordinator develop the best possible program.

 How Can I Make My Treatment a Success?